merveyasar/internship-s_backend/README.md

 ## About the Project

-Vizyoner Genç is a platform that brings students together with defence industry giants.
+Vizyoner Genc is a platform that brings students together with defence industry giants.
 The site aims to benefit students and defence industry companies by providing various advertisements, announcements and events.
 In the project, it is aimed to rewrite the site by adding various innovations and to market the results.

 ## Technologies Used

 - **Backend:** .NET
-- **Veri Tabanı:** PostgreSQL
+- **Database:** PostgreSQL
-- **Proje Yönetim Metodolojisi:** AGILE
+- **Project Management Methodology:** AGILE
-- **Kimlik Doğrulama:** JSON Web Token (JWT)
+- **Authentication:** JSON Web Token (JWT)

 # Database Design
 I began by roughly designing a database, with the intention of adding the necessary connections and tables later.